usnistgov/OSCAL/docs/content/documentation/specification/processing/profile-resolution.md

 ### Merge - defines rules on how to arrange / manage controls

-#### How to deal with clashing controls (multiple invocation of controls with the same ID)
+#### Colliding controls

+"Colliding controls" (or "clashing") describes the condition that occurs when multiple invocations of controls with the same ID are given, and so a profile resolution will result in duplicative and/or contradictory information.
 Even given the rule against multiple imports of the same resource, it may frequently occur that in profiles under development, multiple copies -- and with variations -- of a given control may appear in a resolved profile.
-For example, if a profile tailors another profile which includes a control with amendments, and then (the top-level profile) includes the same control directly from its home catalog, a collision may occur between these two variants.
+For example, if a profile tailors another profile which includes a control with amendments, and then (the top-level profile) includes the same control directly from its home catalog, a collision will occur between these two variants.

 Generally such a collision is readily detectable as long as IDs have not been modified; in other words, constraints over uniqueness (within document scope) of IDs will be violated in resolved instances where two (perhaps different) representations of the same control appear.